raavanan77/donkey/README.md

 # List crates
 sudo ./donkey ps

+# Exec binary
+sudo ./donkey exec owrt /bin/ash

+# Stop crate
+sudo ./donkey stop owrt

+# Stop daemon
+sudo ./donkey stopd
 ```

-P.S: I haven't isolate the network part yet so the crates will use host's network interface.
+hP.S: I haven't isolate the network part yet so the crates will use host's network interface and you have to run applications with absolute path.